-- (a) Applicable to all rate schedules. - (b) All member data requests must be accompanied with the unique and valid Cooperative bill account number identifier.
-For volume requests greater than 10 accounts, the account number and rate class should be provided electronically in ASCII format, if possible. - (c) Interval load (last 12 months): Available only to those Members with interval recorders.
-EFFECTIVE WITH BILLINGS RENDERED ON OR AFTER JUNE 1, 2009 915 RENEWABLE ENERGY RIDER SCHEDULE RER 1.
-AVAILABILITY This rider is available to members taking service under all rate schedules.
-2. MONTHLY RATE Renewable Energy will be sold in blocks of 100 kWh (1 block = 100 kWh).
+- (a) Applicable to all rate schedules.

+- (b) All member data requests must be accompanied with the unique and valid Cooperative bill account number identifier.
+For volume requests greater than 10 accounts, the account number and rate class should be provided electronically in ASCII format, if possible.

+- (c) Interval load (last 12 months): Available only to those Members with interval recorders.

+EFFECTIVE WITH BILLINGS RENDERED ON OR AFTER JUNE 1, 2009

+915 RENEWABLE ENERGY RIDER SCHEDULE RER

+1. AVAILABILITY

+This rider is available to members taking service under all rate schedules.

+2. MONTHLY RATE

+Renewable Energy will be sold in blocks of 100 kWh (1 block = 100 kWh).
 The minimum purchase shall be one block.
 There is no maximum limit on the purchase of Renewable Energy.
 The block rate will be charged monthly to the member's bill for each block contracted for and is in addition to all costs as calculated in the applicable tariff.

-3. ELECTRIC SUPPLY SERVICE The Renewable Energy rider shall only be available to members taking electric supply service from the Cooperative.
-4. CONTRACT AND TERM Service under the RER shall be for a contract term period of one year.
-EFFECTIVE WITH BILLINGS RENDERED ON OR AFTER JUNE 1, 2009 RGGI RATE CREDIT 1.
-AVAILABILITY This credit is available to all members taking service under a Residential rate schedule.
-2. CREDIT DESCRIPTION The Regional Greenhouse Gas Initiative (RGGI) credit provides residential electric customers bill credits based on the value of the CO2-allowances realized through auctions conducted by the State.
-The purpose of the RGGI is to reduce CO2-emissions from fossil-fueled electric generating plants operating in the State.
-3. CREDIT AMOUNT The credit amount will be determined by the Commission and will change from time to time as a result of the proceeds from RGGI auctions and prior period reconciliations.
-Page left blank for future use.
+3. ELECTRIC SUPPLY SERVICE

+The Renewable Energy rider shall only be available to members taking electric supply service from the Cooperative.

+4. CONTRACT AND TERM

+Service under the RER shall be for a contract term period of one year.

+CHOPTANK ELECTRIC COOPERATIVE, INC.

+age left blank for future use.

-EFFECTIVE WITH BILLINGS RENDERED ON OR AFTER DECEMBERJULY 1, 202315 920 SMALL GENERATOR INTERCONNECTION AND FEES APPLICABILITY Applicable to rate schedules within Choptank Electric's service territory seeking to interconnect energy generation resources to the electric distribution system up to 10 MW.
+920 SMALL GENERATOR INTERCONNECTION AND FEES APPLICABILITY Applicable to rate schedules within Choptank Electric's service territory seeking to interconnect energy generation resources to the electric distribution system up to 10 MW.
 APPROVAL Criteria for small generation interconnection can be found in COMAR 20.50.09.
 Interconnection of energy generating resources shall be for the purpose of offsetting onsite energy consumption, net metering, sale of energy to the Cooperative, to the Cooperative's wholesale power supplier or the PJM market.
 Sales into the PJM market will incur a distribution system wheeling charge to be incorporated as part of the Interconnect Agreement.
 Members shall submit the appropriate level Interconnect Request Application Form along with the applicable fee to the Cooperative for review and tentative approval.
 Applications received for growth of current Cooperative approved systems shall have a fee based on the combined capacity at the point of common coupling.
 If no issues are determined, the Cooperative will grant conditional approval to install the generating system.
 Upon installation the member will forward the Certificate of Completion and electrical inspection from the Authority Having Jurisdiction or its representative to the Cooperative for final operating approval.
 The member shall not operate the generation interconnected with the Cooperative's system except for short term testing until granted final operating approval from the Cooperative.
 Members shall have 3 years or the time agreed to in the Interconnect Agreement to install the system, after which the application will be considered withdrawn and queue position forfeited.
 INTERCONNECTION FEE All Interconnection fees are non-refundable.